-When POST data preservation is enabled and an unauthenticated client POSTs data to a protected resource, the agent stores the data in the POST data preservation cache and redirects the client for login.
-After successful authentication, the agent recovers the cached data and automatically submits it to the protected resource.
+When POST data preservation is enabled, and an unauthenticated client posts HTML form data to a protected resource, the agent stores the data temporarily, and redirects the client to the login screen.
+After successful authentication, the agent recovers the data stored in the cache, and automatically submits it to the protected resource.

-The POST data can be any POST content, such as a single-part HTML form or a file upload.
+The data can be any POST content, such as HTML form data or a file upload.

-Use POST data preservation in environments where clients submit form data and have short-lived sessions.
+Use POST data preservation in environments where clients submit form data, and have short-lived sessions.

-The following image shows a simplified data flow, where an unauthenticated client POSTs data to a protected web application:
+The following image shows a simplified data flow, when an unauthenticated client POSTs data to a protected web application: